Ford EXP: EXP EV

 Further experimentation from Ford with their EXPs resulted in producing four all-electric EXPs.
 These selected 1982 EXPs are powered by 39 hp GE (General Electric) electric motors and Soleq parts all built together by Electric Vehicle Associates (EVA) out of Cleveland, OH.
 EVA used their technology from the Escorts they made ("EVcorts").
 Production of both vehicles were limited as the costs to convert these two cars was far beyond the cars' original values.
 Its original range is estimated between 20 and 60 miles with a top speed of 60 mph.
-This idea didn't meet expectations either as these EXPs were lacking both sport and practicality.
+This idea did not meet expectations either as these EXPs were lacking both sport and practicality.
 It is unsure if EVA went on to convert EXPs and Escorts at their own expense.

 Many other EXPs would be subject to electric propulsion, but not at Ford's expense.
 It was a popular competition in colleges, tech schools, and universities to convert smaller cars like EXPs to electric power and then compete against other schools with them.
 Involved in these competitions were the cars' general performance, endurance, and efficiency.

 EXP ASC/McLaren

-In 1982 American Sunroof Company (ASC) and McLaren supposedly equipped two EXPs with sunroofs, true notchbacks, ground effects, and charged aspiration.
+In 1982, American Sunroof Company (ASC) and McLaren supposedly equipped two EXPs with sunroofs, true notchbacks, ground effects, and charged aspiration.
 ASC (American Sunroof Corporation) did the cosmetic modifications and McLaren made the performance modifications.
 One has the following modifications: a supercharger, turbocharger, tighter steering, 1 inch shorter ride height, Recaro racing seats, TRX suspension, KONI shocks, twin fuel pumps, fuel injection, machined uprights (for wheel clearance), enhanced power steering, and portion-valved brakes.
 This EXP ASC McLaren makes 120 hp and 137 lbft of torque.
 Ford already had their own removable sunroofs optional for all EXPs & LN7s but later (1984-1985) added their own ground effects, "bubblebacks", and spoilers to save money and turbocharged EXPs themselves to make the same amount of power.
 The other EXP has yet to be spotted.

-Promotional Specials
+Promotional specials

 LN7 Scoundrel 500

 As part of a Weinstock's promotion a select batch of Mercury LN7s were built with all black interior, purple exterior, and gold pinstripes along the body and within the black bump strips.
 These LN7s had every available factory option and could only be won by sweepstakes entries (not open to Weinstock's or Ford employees).
 Along with being awarded an LN7, winners were granted a $1000 gift certificate from Weinstock's.
 If a winner had already ordered an LN7 they could be refunded in full and their ordered LN7 became the Scoundrel Edition car if they so chose.
 It's assumed that only 500 of these LN7s were ever made.